Constitutional challenges to the New Deal: Gold Clause Cases

 Economic regulation again appeared before the Supreme Court in the Gold Clause Cases.
 In his first week after taking office, Roosevelt closed the nation's banks, acting from fears that gold hoarding and international speculation posed a danger to the national monetary system.
 He based his actions on the Trading with the Enemy Act of 1917.
 Congress quickly ratified Roosevelt's action with the Emergency Banking Act.
 A month later, the President issued Executive Order 6102, confiscating all gold coins, bullion, and certificates, requiring they be surrendered to the government by May 1, 1933, in exchange for currency.
 Congress also passed a joint resolution cancelling all gold clauses in public and private contracts, stating such clauses interfered with its power to regulate U.S. currency.

-While the Roosevelt administration waited for the court to return its judgment, contingency plans were made for an unfavorable ruling.
+While the Roosevelt administration waited for the Court to return its judgment, contingency plans were made for an unfavorable ruling.
 Ideas circulated within the White House to narrowly exercise the government's power of sovereign immunity by withdrawing the right to sue the government to enforce gold clauses.
-Attorney General Cummings suggested the court should be immediately packed to ensure a favorable ruling.
+Attorney General Cummings suggested the Court should be immediately packed to ensure a favorable ruling.
 Roosevelt himself ordered the Treasury to manipulate the market to give the impression of turmoil, although Treasury Secretary Henry Morgenthau refused.
 Roosevelt also drew up executive orders to close all stock exchanges and prepared a radio address to the public.
 On February 18, 1935, the Justices' decisions in all three cases were announced; all supported the government's position by a narrow 5–4 majority.
 Chief Justice Hughes wrote the opinion for each case, finding the government had plenary power to regulate money.
 As such, the abrogation of both private and public contractual gold clauses was within congressional reach when such clauses represented a threat to Congress's control of the monetary system.
 Speaking for the Court in the Perry case, Hughes's opinion was remarkable: in a judicial tongue-lashing not seen since Marbury v.
-Madison, Hughes chided Congress for an act which, while legal, was regarded as clearly immoral.
-However, Hughes ultimately found the plaintiff had no cause of action, and thus no standing to sue the government.
+Madison, Hughes chided Congress for an act that, while legal, was regarded as clearly immoral; however, Hughes ultimately found the plaintiff had no cause of action, and thus no standing to sue the government.